4d/docs/website/translated_docs/es/Concepts/operators.md

 #### Ejemplo 1

-Say you have a table called Employee.
+Supongamos que tiene una tabla llamada Employee.
 Some employees have entered a phone number, and others haven't.
 This means that `$emp.phone` could be NULL, and you cannot assign NULL to a Text variable.
 Pero puede escribir lo siguiente:

 ```4d
 var $phone : Text